Remodeling a Home for Disabled Living

 At least one entrance should be accessible by having a flat threshold, ramp, and railing as needed to allow unhindered access.
 It is also a good idea to light up all these areas with motion sensors for safety and security reasons.
 Don’t forget to remove rugs, doormats, and runners that could pose a tripping hazard or obstruct wheelchairs.

-Steven Van Dongen is a hardscape contractor and owner of Opulands in the Silicon Valley.
-He says that if you’re remodeling your backyard, keep your steps 3′ deep to accomodate a wheelchair or walker, as well as create landings every few steps to provide a nice respite.
+If you’re remodeling your backyard, keep your steps 3″ deep to make it easier for a walker, as well as create landings every few steps to provide a nice respite.
 If you’re putting in a new patio, he suggests you use interlocking pavers since they resist buckling and shifting and can prevent trips and falls.
-(More information on hardscape pavers for driveways here.)

 All doorways should be wide enough to allow easy navigation for wheelchairs.
 Ideally, they should be at least 36 inches wide, although a 32-inch entrance fitted with wide throw hinges or swing-clear hinges might suffice.